TermySequence/termy-doc/first-steps.rst

 We want to change the profile's color theme, so find the :termy:profile:`color theme <Appearance/Palette>` setting (it's in the Appearance category) and select your preferred color theme from the dropdown.
 Then click OK.

 Next, click *Clone Profile* to clone the default profile.
-Give the new profile a name.
+Give the new profile the name "Transient".
 In the settings editor window for the new profile, change the color theme to be different from the one in default profile.
+Click OK in both dialogs.

 Now we'll make it so the transient local server uses the new profile by default.
 Click on the transient local server (desktop icon) in the Terminals tool, then choose *Server→Edit Server*.
 This brings up a settings editor for another type of settings object, the :doc:`server settings <settings/server>`.
 In the :termy:server:`default profile <Server/DefaultProfile>` option, select the new profile from the dropdown.
 Then click OK.
 Now, when you restart :program:`qtermy`, the terminals belonging to the transient local server will use the new profile.